BlakeCLewis/kc60se/README.md

   * if for some reason that doesn't work, (CAREFUL) while keyboard is plugged in, momentary jump pad 5 to 6 to enter bootloader;
   * flashing the firmware through a USB HUB produced errors.

-## DIP switches enable/disable keys K41 and K4C the second keys from the ends on the bottom row:
+## DIP switches enable/disable keys K41 and K4C:
+  * the second keys from both ends on the bottom row;
   * K41/K4C are usually WIN/GUI and will disrupt your gaming zen;

  ```